KaneCheshire/ShowTime/README.md

 ShowTime is a **one-size-fits-all** solution to showing your taps and gestures while showing off your hard work in demos and videos.
 ShowTime works with both conventional **single-window apps**, as well as **multi-window apps**.

 To achieve this, ShowTime uses _method swizzling_.
 [Method swizzling](http://nshipster.com/swift-objc-runtime/) is only possible with the Objective-C runtime, so will only work with Swift types that inherit from `NSObject`.
-That's okay, because `UIWindow` does inherit from `NSObject`, so ShowTime can hook into the `initialize()` method and do some swizzlin'.
-(In Swift 4, `initialize()` is no longer allowed to be used so you must enable ShowTime manually)
+That's okay, because `UIWindow` does inherit from `NSObject`, so ShowTime can swizzle the `sendEvent(_:)` method.

 Swizzling is just a friendly term used for swapping out the default implementation of a method and replacing it with your own (which calls the default implementation, a bit like calling a `super` implementation of a `class`), so that you have more control over what happens with that method without having to subclass.
 The benefit – but also danger – of this is that **_all_** objects instantiated will use the new implementation, so swizzling should be used wisely and sparingly, especially in production code.